clicpilot/secure-restful-api/README.md

 ## Testing

+This tests are integration tests.

 You should install mocha globally first

 > npm install -g mocha

+You should install MongoDB and run

+> ./bin/mongod --dbpath \<Project-Folder\>/test/db

+Then create a database named **api-test** by first open ./bin/mongo and type

+> \> use api-test

+The default db folder for the db should be located in test folder

-After installing mocha, you will just start by typing
+You will just start by typing

 > npm test